kunaldasx/crusto-pizza-delivery-app/README.md

 </h1>

 <h4 align="center">
-  A pizza delivery platform that lets you create custom pizzas,powered by a smart platform with real-time order and inventory management.
+  A pizza delivery platform that lets you create custom pizzas, powered by a smart platform with real-time order and inventory management.
 </h4>

 <p align="center">